 We take all these factors into account when arguing for primary custody of children on behalf of our clients.
 We are also careful to counsel our clients not to interfere with a child’s relationship with their other parent, as this is not viewed favorably by the courts.
 The bottom line is that we want to come up with a parenting plan that is both fair and shows a primary regard for the children’s health and well-being, while still protecting our client’s custody and visitation rights.

-The Law Offices of Grossman & Mahan proudly serves Tarzana, Woodland Hills, Canoga Park, Sherman Oaks, West Hills, Encino and nearby California communities.
+We proudly serve Tarzana, Woodland Hills, Calabasas, Canoga Park, Sherman Oaks, West Hills, Encino and nearby California communities.